Securing a folding pavilion

 FAQ: Frequently asked questions about securing folding pavilions

 A wind force of 8 or more is called a storm, which can be potentially life-threatening for people due to objects flying around.
-Your Pro-Tent folding tent can be used up to this wind force if it has been secured professionally.
+In general, Pro-Tent folding tents are constructed in such a way that they can be used up to this wind force when professionally attached using a tensioning set and weights.

 Even if a manufacturer advertises higher wind speeds, you should definitely not use your folding tent in such storms.
 You would put yourself in an great danger and your folding pavilion cannot protect you.

 As a general rule, people should not be outside above a wind force of 8, as objects flying around can be potentially life-threatening.
-Accordingly, you should dismantle your folding pavilion well in advance so that you do not get caught in such strong winds.
+Accordingly, you should dismantle your folding pavilion well in advance – this is the only 100% certainty that no damage can occur.
+It is always the user and not the manufacturer who is responsible and therefore liable.

 There are basically three ways to secure your folding tent: Tensioning, weighting and anchoring.

 In concrete terms this means: You should tension your folding tent using tensioning straps and pegs or water weights according to our instructions.
-If you want to make your folding tent even more robust, you can additionally weigh down the legs with weight plates or sand weights.
-As a last resort, you can also anchor the legs to the ground with hooks.
+In light winds, weight plates or sand weights are usually sufficient.
+However, if the wind picks up or the weather is uncertain, you should fasten down your tent in any case.

 If you use a combination of correct tensioning with straps, a well-tensioned tent roof and weight plates for weighting, you will get the maximum wind safety out of your folding tent.